Throne of Glass (Throne of Glass #1) by Sarah J. Maas (2012)

 Oh but she loves dresses and being bathed and dancing!
 What a weak pansy!
 NO. What are you??
 Trying to destroy the feminist movement that is already straining to shatter decades of stigmas??
 GET OUT.
 Where in the world, pray tell, does it say that to be a strong, fierce, independent woman means that you must only like pants and dirt and sweat and “man-like qualities”???
 Oh that’s right, NO WHERE.
-Gender quality means that a woman can be a woman and not a man to be equal to him.
+Gender equality means that a woman can be a woman and not a man to be equal to him.
 I mean I love wearing pants but don’t hate on dresses.
 To me it makes Celaena more dimensional and interesting to see that she can enjoy simple pleasures like pretty gowns and parties and also have the ability to care about people while also possessing this ability to block it all out, focus, and become the land’s most dangerous killer.
 She is a human being and a woman of many hats.
 Huzzah.

 Relationship-wise I like Dorian but the romance between them just sorely needs to be short-lived.
 As fun as he is he is not for her.
 Chaol?
 I absolutely applaud Maas’ decision to keep their relationship slow, steady, realistic, and wary because while Dorian is taken by Celaena’s beauty, Chaol sees past it and becomes thoroughly aware of her strengths and mindset refusing to be swept off his feet so easily but accurately assesses her as a cat watching a mouse.
 He does not take her lightly nor she take him lightly.
 He seems a good balance for her.
 A fantasy this book may be but even in them assassins do not suddenly become Cinderellas, at least not for long.
 Their relationship is more of a dance as opposed to Dorian’s dreamy princely prance.
 Dorian is good for cutting tension though, he’s quite a fun character at times.

 Is there a bit of a love-triangle?
-Okay yes, there is, and from what I’ve accidentally gleaned on Goodreads things will change once more.
+Sort of and from what I’ve accidentally gleaned on Goodreads things will change once more.
 And while I agree that the love-triangle device is quickly becoming overdone I will say that at least it doesn’t overwhelm the main point of the story (that is the part I am tired of).
 It’s also a more subtle competition with each man knowing full well that Celaena will do as she pleases for it is her choice…plus she’s an assassin so who knows if she’s just playing them from the start anyway?
-The Champion’s competition set forth by the King of Adarlan is the main motion of the plot but slowly magic, murder, mystery, and alliance seep forth to keep things interesting.
+The Champion’s competition set forth by the King of Adarlan is the main motion of the plot but slowly magic, murder, mystery, betrayal, and alliance seep forth to keep things interesting.
 It’s a good idea because the competition will inevitably end but the series must keep going and these subplots of intrigue will keep the momentum of Celaena’s story going.

 Throne of Glass is a story about a girl who once lost everything and now stands in rags with only everything to gain.
 A young fearsome assassin in the kingdom of Adarlan, Celaena will fight for her freedom and her fate shall unfold.
-Demons, kingdoms, and one competition takes her story on a brakeless ride with only perhaps a small space left for her heart to thrive.
+Demons, kingdoms, and one competition take her story on a brakeless ride with only perhaps a small space left for her heart to thrive.
 She stands so close to her freedom and yet perhaps the distance is teasingly far, an illusory finish line.
 Definitely a recommended read for any fan of YA fantasy.

 Purchase here: Throne of Glass